minirust/minirust/prelude.md

 }
 pub use Mutability::*;

-// The endianness, which defines how integers are encoded and decoded. enum Endianness {
+/// The endianness, which defines how integers and pointers are encoded and decoded. enum Endianness {
     LittleEndian,
     BigEndian,